-However, if you injure a lower area of the spinal cord like the lumbar region, your arms may not be affected and trunk function may be minimally affected.
-Therefore, the focus of therapy may be overall body strengthening and endurance as well as a return to walking, often with assistive devices.
+However, if you injure a lower area of the spinal cord, the upper body may not be affected.
+Therefore, rehabilitative therapy may focus on overall body strengthening and endurance as well as a return to walking, often with assistive devices.

-Incomplete spinal cord lesions indicate that some connections between the brain and body below the level of injury have been spared.
+Incomplete SCIs indicate that spared neural pathways exist.
+Spared neural pathways refer to connections between the brain and areas below the level of injury that are not damaged.

 Treatments to Walk Again After a Spinal Cord Injury